strongloop-community/loopback-example-embedded-relations/README.md

 # loopback-example-embedded-relations
 A loopBack example application for embedded relations

-This repository is deprecated because it's merged into loopback-example-relations.
+This repository is DEPRECATED because it's merged into loopback-example-relations.